 This tweet on Marijuana by Delhi Police is more like a 'guide' to smoking good pot

 New Delhi, Jan 3: The Delhi police had issued a press release about arresting two people who were importing marijuana from the US.
 However, it read less like a press release and more like a guide to smoking good pot.
-According to the police.
-Smoking a specific strain of weed might help you win friends.
+According to the police smoking a specific strain of weed might help you win friends.

 The list, instead of warning people away from trying the illegal substance, probably made even non-smokers curious about it.